lisembart/UnityProjectTimeCounter/README.md

 # Unity Project Time Counter

 When I use Unity, I often wonder how much time it took to do my projects.
-Unity Project Time Counter is a timer that measures time from the start and sums it up giving a preview of how much time we’ve spent with certain project.
+Unity Project Time Counter measures gives you such preview.
+The data is serialized to a .dat file and the time of the current session and the total time can be previewed in the Unity editor in a special window.

 ## Setup